 Ho Chi Minh City – A Maze of Excitement and Adventure

-Ho Chi Minh City (HCMC) in Vietnam is one of most culturally rich cities anywhere in the world.
-It offers the perfect balance between old and new, west and east.
 With a unique combination of Chinese and French influences, HCMC or Saigon is the best place to truly grasp Vietnamese culture and traditions.
-Not to mention, the food here is out of the world as well!
+Not to mention, the food here is out of this world!

 What’s also great about HCMC is that it serves as an easy base to travel to many amazing places in Vietnam.
 For example, one of my absolute favorite places in the world is the culturally rich Mekong Delta, which is easily reached from Ho Chi Minh City.
-You could also take a trip to the Phu Quoc island for its beautiful sandy beaches and luxury resorts.

 Unmissable attractions in Ho Chi Minh City